Chain Price Tops $0.0020 on Top Exchanges (XCN)

 Chain Token Profile

-Chain launched on October 31st, 2021.
+Chain’s genesis date was October 31st, 2021.
 Chain’s total supply is 48,402,437,326 tokens and its circulating supply is 27,126,068,814 tokens.
 The official message board for Chain is blog.onyx.org.
-Chain’s official website is onyx.org.
+The official website for Chain is onyx.org.
 Chain’s official Twitter account is @onyxprotocol and its Facebook page is accessible here.

 Buying and Selling Chain

-It is usually not possible to buy alternative cryptocurrencies such as Chain directly using US dollars.
-Investors seeking to acquire Chain should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Chain using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Chain directly using U.S. dollars.
+Investors seeking to acquire Chain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Chain using one of the aforementioned exchanges.

 Receive News & Updates for Chain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.